WestGrid/SciVis2021/content/previous.md

 author = "WestGrid"
 +++

-The following are the links to the IEEE SciVis Contests for respective years:
+The following are the links to the IEEE SciVis Contests for the respective years:

 - [2020](https://kaust-vislab.github.io/SciVis2020/index.html): Transport mechanisms of eddies in the Red Sea
 - [2019](https://press3.mcs.anl.gov/2019-scivis-contest): Cosmological simulation